milancio42/kinetic-theory/main.md

 - $T$ - temperature of Aether
 - $\langle m \rangle$ - average classical mass of particles

-The average size of particles tends to decrease over time.
-As collisions are elastic, the speed of sound must increase over time.

-A sound in Aether produced a long time ago has its wavelength longer now.
-Longer it is, earlier it was produced.
-This is often called the “Dark Energy”.

 ## The Origin of Macroscopic Inertia

 When the original particle hit the universe wall, it caused it to vibrate.